 Love To Dream SwaddleUp Blanket

-is one of my favorite products to recommend.
+The Love To Dream SwaddleUp blanket is one of my favorite products to recommend.
 I never got to use it because either I didn’t know about it or it didn’t exist when my boys were babies.
-But, we’ve had many families recommend this product to us in the past 10+ years we’ve been around.
+But, we’ve had many families recommend this product to us in the past 15+ years we’ve been around.
 My favorite part about this blanket is it helps you transition away from swaddling in a more gradual fashion so you can do it when your baby is truly ready.
 When your baby is ready to stop being swaddled, simply zip off one or both of the “wings.”
 It’s that simple!

 You May Also Be Interested In…